 You may have noticed by now selling products and generating useful content go hand in hand.
 One aids the other and vice versa.

 Whilst selling your own products and services creating an affiliate program will help sell your product better.
-You will obtain a greater reach by sharing a percentage of your product’s price for sale that may have gone unrealized otherwise.
+You will obtain a greater reach by sharing a percentage of your product’s price for a sale that may have gone unrealized otherwise.

 Some people may be reluctant to share their profits, but what they fail to realize is that the profits you share would not have been realized at all had there not been an incentive for your affiliate to share and recommend your products.